 Also known as Gir Interpretation Zone, Devalia National Park is just 15-20 minutes away from Gir National Park.
-It is an alternate park to Gir National Park during monsoon when Gir Park is closed during June to October.
-Visitors can enjoy in a 40 minutes bus ride in a park.
+It is an alternate park to Gir National Park during monsoon when Gir Park is closed from June to October.
+Visitors can enjoy a 40 minutes bus ride in a park.
 The bus arranged in the park has a seating capacity of 40 persons.
-Best part is that visitors are sure to get glimpse of at least some wild animals like Asiatic lions, leopards, deer etc.
+The best part is that visitors are sure to get a glimpse of at least some wild animals like Asiatic lions, leopards, deer, etc.

 It is a good place for trekking.
-It is about 150 kms i.e. 2.5 hours from Ahmedabad.
-One can also stay here for night out as tent facility is available at affordable rates.
-It is loved by tourists for greenery and calm environment.
+It is about 150 km i.e. 2.5 hours from Ahmedabad.
+One can also stay here for a night out as a tent facility is available at affordable rates.
+It is loved by tourists for greenery and a calm environment.
 It also has a small dam nearby called Harnav Dam.
 This whole place is ideal for one day picnic.

 Kankai Mata Temple

-It is situated in the heart of Gir forest.
-Road to the temple is pebbled.
-So visitors enjoy an adventurous ride and might get lucky to spot wildlife on the way to temple.
+It is situated in the heart of the Gir forest.
+The road to the temple is pebbled.
+So visitors enjoy an adventurous ride and might get lucky to spot wildlife on the way to the temple.

 It is a lovely waterfall on the river Hiran and is active throughout the year.
 The air around is quite refreshing.
 Tourists click a lot of selfies near this waterfall due to its natural beauty.
-Near waterfall, there are two temples also.
-One is Shiv temple and other is Hanuman temple.
+Near the waterfall, there are two temples also.
+One is Shiva temple and the other is the Hanuman temple.

-This dam is on Hiran River.
-It is lifeline of Gir forest.
+This dam is on the Hiran River.
+It is the lifeline of Gir forest.
 It is a great place for hiking also.
 You can also sight many crocodiles and birds here.

-Gir National Park has a diverse flora.
-The wildlife in Gir is well-supported by the richness in Flora.
-The forest type is basically mixed deciduous comprising of scrub jungle along with a combination of semi-evergreen and evergreen forests.
+Gir National Park has diverse flora.
+The wildlife in Gir is well supported by the richness in Flora.
+The forest type is basically mixed deciduous comprising of the scrub jungle along with a combination of semi-evergreen and evergreen forests.
 One can also find rocky hills and open spaces of grassland here.
-Climate of the forest remains dry most of the time as the forest is dry deciduous.
-Common trees found here are Teak, Dhak, Tendu, Acacia, Banyan and Zizyphus.
-As far as plant species are concerned, one can find Umro, Vad, Kalam, Prosopis, Jambu, Karanj and Amli.
+The climate of the forest remains dry most of the time as the forest is dry deciduous.
+Common trees found here are Teak, Dhak, Tendu, Acacia, Banyan, and Zizyphus.
+As far as plant species are concerned, one can find Umro, Vad, Kalam, Prosopis, Jambu, Karanj, and Amli.
 Almost half of the vegetation is covered by Teak in the forest.
 Gir produces about 5 million green grasses every year i.e. it generates approximately Rs.
 500 million by annual harvesting.
 Gir is also popular as biological research area used for scientific education in India.

-There are 7 perennial rivers that flow across the park namely Hiran, Shetrunji, Datardi, Shingoda, Machhundri, Godavari and Raval.
-Four dams have also been built to sustain wildlife by providing animals an easy access to water.
-Lifeline of the park is Kamleshwar Dam which is the biggest amongst all four dams in the park.
+There are 7 perennial rivers that flow across the park namely Hiran, Shetrunji, Datardi, Shingoda, Machhundri, Godavari, and Raval.
+Four dams have also been built to sustain wildlife by providing animals easy access to water.
+The lifeline of the park is Kamleshwar Dam which is the biggest amongst all four dams in the park.

-As per Lion census report of 2010, there are 411 lions in the Gir forest.
-Other wild animals found here include jackals, leopards, antelopes and deer.
-Though popular as natural abode of Asiatic lions, the park supports many rare and endangered species of wild animals.
+As per the Lion census report of 2010, there are 411 lions in the Gir forest.
+Other wild animals found here include jackals, leopards, antelopes, and deer.
+Though popular as the natural abode of Asiatic lions, the park supports many rare and endangered species of wild animals.

 Best time to visit

 Besides summers and winters, Gir Park has a tropical monsoon climate.
-Climate varies throughout the year.
-It falls to 10 degrees Celsius in winter while reaches to a maximum of 43 degrees Celsius in summer.
+The climate varies throughout the year.
+It falls to 10 degrees Celsius in winter while reaches a maximum of 43 degrees Celsius in summer.